andrewtsun25/djin-proto/README.md

 # Protobufs for djin.dev

-This Git repository contains gRPC & entity definitions that are to be shared between client and server using a common IDL language called `protobuf`.
+This Git repository contains gRPC & entity definitions that are to be shared between client and server of the site [djin.dev](https://djin.dev) using a common IDL language called `protobuf`.
 Server code will be generated in Go, while client code will be generated in TypeScript.
 Upon committing to this repository, updated stubs for client & server will be auto-generated and published into Buf.

 # Getting Stubs